 By Amanda J. Richard

-Amanda J. Richard is the multimedia editor of State Magazine.
+Amanda J. Richard is the multimedia editor at State Magazine.